zipperer/multiplayer-git/Exercise-2.md

   * A garden or yard?
   * Any extras you want

 * As in any good software project, limit yourself to one feature per commit.
-Remember good commit messages so your team mates know which features you added.
+Remember good commit messages so your teammates know which features you added.
 Remember to share your changes every time.

 * If you get a merge conflict, you will have to resolve this.
 Remember to enjoy this process :smile: and the added bonus that conflict markers look a bit like ascii-art.